 National RTAP worked with FIU to develop a rural iNTD module similar to the urban module.
-This project integrates rural data from 2007 to 2014.
-On an annual basis rural NTD data from the previous year will be uploaded into the rural module.
+This project integrates rural data from 2007 to 2016.
+The data are updated on a regular basis.

 The system was developed to help rural transit providers and state DOTs quickly select NTD data and variables for Section 5311 recipients and subrecipients.
 Performance measures relevant to rural systems are included in the module.
 Users can run standard reports, view NTD forms, or select their own variables.